knpuniversity/symfony3-upgrade/knpu/fix-my-deprecations.md

 And boom!
 The only deprecation left *is* coming from our code, but I'm going to ignore it because fixing it isn't very interesting.
 Refresh one more time to simulate using the cached files.
-We can still see the *other* problem we still have because AsseticBundle isn't yet compatible with 3.0.
+We can still see the *other* problem we have because AsseticBundle isn't yet compatible with 3.0.

 In real life, this *will* block us from continuing to Symfony 3.0.
 Outside bundles